EndfinityDev/EasyCMS18/README.md

 * Trunk: Rotate on the `Y` axis `90 degrees` to open the trunk forwards or `-90 degrees` for backwards.
 Hit `Ctrl+A`, then `Rotation`.
 Rotate on the `Y` axis `-90 degrees` or `90 degrees` depending on what you did earlier respectively.
 Ensure that rotating the object on the `Z` axis to **positive** values opens the trunk the correct way
 * Left Doors: Rotate on the `X` axis `-90 degrees`.
 Hit `Ctrl+A`, then `Rotation`.
 Rotate on the `X` axis `90 degrees`.
 Ensure that rotating the object on the `Y` axis to **negative** values opens the panel the correct way
 * Right Doors: Rotate on the `X` axis `90 degrees`.
 Hit `Ctrl+A`, then `Rotation`.
 Rotate on the `X` axis `-90 degrees`.
 Ensure that rotating the object on the `Y` axis to **negative** values opens the panel the correct way

+## Exporting to CMS VR
+To export to CMS VR the car should first be exported to CMS 2018, where it can be edited via its Car Editor.
+Once you are ready to send the car to CMS VR, find it in `Car Mechanic Simulator 2018\cms2018_Data\StreamingAssets\Cars` and copy it over to `Car Mechanic Simulator 2018 - VR\cms_Data\StreamingAssets\Cars`

+Also note that high poly areas of the car cause the game to start lagging heavily during physics interactions: this includes any physics objects, liquids and even your hands.
+Try to keep high poly areas a good distance away from areas that are to be used often